LiaScript/docs/README.md

 #### Combinations & Styling

                                --{{0}}--
-Animations can also be grouped freely, such that one multi-block animation can contain multiple block animations and one block can also contain further inline animations:
+Animations can also be grouped freely, allowing one multi-block animation to contain multiple block animations, and one block can also contain further inline animations:

 ``` markdown
 <!--